 This is more of my personal preference than a solid fact that improves creativity.
 I position my desk in front of the window so that I could get natural light while painting or writing.
 Seeing the sky through my window also boosts my mood and creativity.

 Being more present in the moment helps me keep things in perspective.
 When I’m being more mindful of the things I do, it makes all the work meaningful and fulfilling.
 And when I address this concept of purpose in my work, it gives me the right creative direction towards the accomplishment of my goals.

 (11) Take Regular Breaks

 I make it a point to work for 45 – 50 minutes straight and take a break for 10 – 15 minutes.
-Regular breaks help me refuel my creative juices.
-I also noticed that if I work for longer hours without break, the quality of work dwindles.
+Regular breaks help me refuel my creative juice.
+I also noticed that if I work for longer hours without any break, the quality of work dwindles.
 I also come up with the best ideas after a good solid break.